Our adoption journey

 We wait for what seems forever until the panel Chair comes to collect us…At the end of question time, we are called back into the boardroom…and the Chair tells us that the panel recommends our approval!
 I actually start to cry, which is totally out of character for me, but it means so much to us both.’

-Jayne Lilley is a mum to two children, one by birth and one through adoption, and is married to Dan.
-In her spare time she meditates, enjoys Spanish red wine and Italian food.
+Jayne Lilley is married to Dan and is a mum to two children - one by birth and one through adoption.
 This is her first book.